Ali-Elshorpagi/Ali-Elshorpagi/README.md

 <br>
 • 🚀 Passionate about continuous learning and contributing to collaborative backend development teams
 <br>
-• ♟️ Enjoys playing chess
+• ♟️ Enjoys reading books, playing chess, and spending time with friends and family
 </p>

 ---